duhrer/duhrer.github.io/demos/README.md

 The [MIDI Microtoner](./flocking-midi-microtoner/index.html) splits a single MIDI input into channels and uses pitchbend to simulate octaves that consist of far more than 12 notes.

+### "Nano Gurdy"

+A software instrument that simulates a hurdy gurdy

 ### "Patchbay"

 The ["patchbay"](./flocking-midi-interchange/demos/patchbay.html) provides a simple means of adding routings between one or more MIDI devices.

+### "Polar Vortex"

+The ["polar vortex"](./flocking-midi-interchange/demos/polar-vortex.html) is a polar-coordinate based instrument in which each note is tracked by its angle relative to the centre and distance from the centre.
+The centre can be configured to attract or repel notes, and rotation is also configurable.
+The state of the notes is quantised into a grid that is displayed onscreen and also on a connected Launchpad Pro.

 ## Gamepad Demos